 Patent Services in La Fayette, AL

-What is La Fayette, AL trade dress?
+What is a registered La Fayette, AL patent attorney?

 Someone stole my brand, what can a La Fayette trademark attorney do to help me?